-Mr Babu, has been an instrumental part of Sanli since 2006, and currently serves as the Managing Director at Sanli E&C Pte.
+Mr Chua holds a Diploma in Public Health Engineering from Ngee Ann Polytechnic and a Bachelor of Engineering degree in Environmental Engineering from Deakin University.
+Mr Babu has been a vital asset to Sanli since 2006, and currently excels as the Managing Director of Sanli E&C Pte.
 Ltd..
-In this capacity, he spearheads the plant servicing, operation, maintenance and MEICA Equipment Replacement Projects in the Public and Private sectors.
+In this key role, he drives excellence in plant servicing, operations, maintenance, and MEICA Equipment Replacement Projects across both Public and Private sectors.

-With a career journey in Sanli that began alongside our founders, Mr Babu's exceptional performance and contributions to the Group have led to his current appointment.
-Over his 18 years with the Group, he has successfully executed numerous O&M and EPC projects.
+Having begun his career at Sanli alongside our founders, Mr Babu's outstanding performance and unwavering dedication have paved the way for his ascendancy to this leadership position.
+Over his 18 years with the Group, he has effectively delivered a multitude of O&M and EPC projects, consistently exceeding expectations.

 Mr Babu holds a Diploma in Electrical Engineering from Ngee Ann Polytechnic and a Bachelor of Engineering degree in Electrical and Electronics Engineering from Coventry University.
+His qualifications, coupled with his extensive experience, make him an invaluable leader in our industry.